nathanbraun/fantasy-developer-kit/README.md

 guide.

 ## Changelog
+### v0.14.3 (2023-09-16)
+Take out a few recently added (but non essential) Python features that didn't work with Python 3.9 (which is what is in Spyder).

 ### v0.14.2 (2023-09-15)
 Fixed a few bugs in intro.py + added a note about Spyder (thanks Hanson!)